 In order to make an entry, the trader first has to make sure that the price has left the established range, in which the asset was traded for a substantial period of time.
 Secondly, the price also has to retest the EMA successfully: not only does the candle has to close above/below the EMA, the price has to bounce off the said line and continue moving in the same direction for a signal to be considered confirmed.
 Only then the signal can be considered confirmed.

-This is how to use this strategy in practice.
-After spotting an asset that is traded in a certain range, apply a 20-period exponential moving average to the price chart.
+This is an example of how to use this strategy in practice.
+After spotting an asset that is traded in a certain range, you may apply a 20-period exponential moving average to the price chart.
 Then, wait for the price action to leave the said range.
 If the asset price is out of range and retest itself, you could consider opening a long position (buy) in case of a bullish trend and a short position (sell) in case of a bearish trend.
 And this is how you trade the Bladerunner strategy.